Some documents linked from this page may require Adobe Acrobat PDF reader.

 Over time, the modems used to provide this function have grown old and many have passed their bits on to the bit bucket.

 The bit regenerator takes the packets from the receiver on the repeater, runs them through a modem (full duplex) to re-clock the bits, and sends the "cleaned up" packet to the transmitter.
 The advantage of doing this is that no matter what the repeater receives (ie deviation too high or too low from a user), as long as the modem can decode the packets, it will spit them back out at a known deviation to everyone else listening on the channel.
-The problem is that you need a true full duplex Bell 202 modem to implement this since it has to decode and encode at the same time so you can pass data "through" it.

 you would for a voice repeater) will be repeated on its output (1200 baud packets only).
 If you want to connect to the node at the repeater site,